 Improving Instructional Design - you might like to think about using the Feedback tool to gather data for the purposes of improving your unit's content and instruction.

-Unit evaluation - by adding open-ended questions to your Feedback activity, you can gather feedback on your unit's facilitation and delivery.
+Unit feedback - by adding open-ended questions to your Feedback activity, you can gather feedback on your unit's facilitation and delivery.

 The Feedback activity can't be used for the purposes of assessment, as the questions you add it aren't graded.
 If you are interested in asking your students Quiz questions which are graded, you should consider using the Quiz activity.